junxit/us-congress-bills-114/metadata.md

 - 2015-05-20 — Introduced in Senate
 - 2015-05-20 — Read twice and referred to the Committee on the Judiciary.
 (Sponsor introductory remarks on measure: CR S3187-3188)
+- 2016-05-26 — Passed Senate without amendment by Unanimous Consent. (text: CR S3379)
+- 2016-05-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S3379)
+- 2016-05-26 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3378-3379)
+- 2016-05-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3378-3379)